scottwallacesh/concourse-terraform/README.md

 **caution**:

-- this task may result in orphaned resources if you do not properly manage the statefile. to be safe, use a remote backend
+- this task may result in orphaned resources if you do not properly manage the state files. to be safe, prefer using a remote backend when possible

 - if using a local backend, see [managing local state files](#managing-local-state-files)